 The sweet expectation....

-Girls are gathering spring flowers in the meadow, and lovers are exchanging the ring which plights their troth.
+Girls gather spring flowers in the meadow, and lovers are exchanging the ring which plights their troth.

-This was the capital at the old Duchy of Auvergne and one of the fiefs of the Duc de Berry.
+Riom was the capital at the old Duchy of Auvergne and one of the fiefs of the Duc de Berry.
 The First of May was a great festival day for the Court of France.
 With musicians at their hand, the young people have formed a cavalcade and are rambling over the countryside.
 They are crowned with clusters of leaves.
-Three of the horsewomen are clas in the "livery of May" made of that "gay green" cloth which Charles VI liked to give his intimates at springtide.
+Three of the horsewomen are clas in the "livery of May" made of that vert gai cloth which Charles VI liked to give his intimates at Springtide.
 Leading the procession is an elegrant horseman, possibly a prince of the blood, wearing the colors of the King of France at this period, half red and half black and white.

-These two Parisian landmarks are represented s the Duc de Berry saw them from the windows of his Hotel de Nesles, situation on the Left Bank of the Seine.
-The towers of the Conciergerie, the Clock Tower, and the two gables of the great hall at the Palace may be easily recognized.
+These two Parisian landmarks are represented as the Duc de Berry saw them from the windows of his Hotel de Nesles, situation on the Left Bank of the Seine.
+The towers of the Conciergerie, the Clock Tower, and the two gables of the great hall at the Palace are easily recognized.
 Between the building and the wall of the crenelated enclosure, clusters of flower and foliage are to be seen.
-At the left, a curious postern gives on the Sceine, and in the foreground, the hay is being cut.
+At the left, a curious postern opens onto the Seine, and in the foreground, the hay is being cut.

-In the Duc de Berry's time, as today, this chateau's keep rose in quadrilobular form over the surrounding countryside.
+In the Duc de Berry's time, as today, this chateau's keep rose in a four-leafed shape over the surrounding countryside.
 Some peasants are harvesting, others are bathing.
 Gentlemen and ladies are setting out for the hawking.
 The falconer, who is on foot, has a decoy hanging from his belt and carries two birds in his hand.

-What subsists today of the Chateau de Saumer shows that the complete edifice is represented here with scrupulous accuracy, and gives us confidence in the Limbourgs' paintings of other monuments which have disappeared since their time.
-Towers are surmounted by fleurs de lys, which are to be seen in the embrasures of the battlement and beneath the call weathervanes.
+The present-day Chateau de Saumer shows that the complete edifice is represented here with scrupulous accuracy, and gives us confidence in the Limbourgs' paintings of other monuments which have disappeared since their time.
+Towers are surmounted by fleurs de lys, which are to be seen in the embrasures (small openings) of the battlement and beneath the weathervanes bearing the Duc's Coat of Arms.
 At the left, an enormous pyramidal chimney indicates the position of the kitchens.

 Vintagers are gathering the grapes from which the celebrated wine of Saumar is made.
 September was composed and drafted by the Limbourgs, but the coloring of the foreground is by Jean Colombe.

-No other pictoral representation gives such an accurate and complete idea of the places constructed by Charles V. Between the outer walls and the Seine, promenaders are going along the embrankment.
+No other pictoral representation gives such an accurate and complete idea of this place constructed by Charles V. Between the outer walls and the Seine, strollers promenade along the embankment.
 Steps lead down to the river banks where the boats are moored.
 In the foreground, men are sowing the fields.
 Wire on which bits of cloth flutter are strung on poles to frighten off the birds, and a scarecrow simulates an archer drawing his boy.

-In this picture, the shepherd is about to throw a stick into the branches of an oak to bring down the acords.
-The miniature, with the exception of the tympanum, is the work of Jean Colombe.
+In this picture, the shepherd is about to throw a stick into the branches of an oak to bring down the acorns.
+The miniature, with the exception of the small triangular tympanum, is the work of Jean Colombe.

-The coloration in this picture is not as bright as those of the Limbourgs and the drawing is perhaps less pure, but the whole remains full of life and truth.
+The coloration in this picture is not as bright as those of the Limbourgs and the drawing is perhaps less pure, but true to the season and is full of life.
 All the figures are in action, even the dog who is attentively watching the swine as they gorge themselves on the fallen acorns.